 Parts used for this project:

-• Arduino software ver 1.0.3 (available at the Arduino site)
+- Arduino software ver 1.0.3 (Hopefully still available at the Arduino site)

 Wiring is rather simple.
 Put on the Ethernet shield.
 Then follow the steps from Adafruit for the LCD to get the sample display routine working.
 They have much nicer pictures & diagrams than I can draw.
 Then, once graphics demo works, replace that code with the code from this site.
 If you prefer, wiring is also noted in the pin out section within the code.
 There is one small addition not noted.
 It is to power the Arduino from battery.
-If this is desired, connect 9V positive (with an inline switch) from battery to Vin pin.
+If this is desired, you can connect a positive (with an inline switch) from a 9V transister battery to Vin pin.
 Battery ground goes to any of the grounding pins.
-Since power can be by USB or barrel plug, the 9v battery feature Is nice, but can be considered optional.
+Power can also be from a powerbank plugged into the USB plug..